 This gives management immediate visibility into operational performance.

-From Reactive Reporting to Proactive Intelligence
+Go From Reactive to Proactive with Process Flow Intelligence

 Traditional reporting is often reactive.
 Leaders review what happened after the fact.